Recently I have had more than one person ask me about establishing paternity and doing a name change after a father has passed away.

 Manuel v.
 Spector, 712 S.W.2d 219 (Tex.
 App.
 1986)

-The mother of a child brought an action to establish paternity against a putative father.
-During the case the putative father was deceased.
-The petition was then amended naming the deceased parents as his biological parents.
+The child's mother brought an action to establish paternity against a putative father.
+During the case, the putative father was deceased.
+The petition was then amended, naming the dead parents his biological parents.

-The petition requested the court to order the deceased parents to submit to blood tests in an attempt to establish paternity pursuant to Chapter 13 of the Texas Family Code.
+The petition requested the court order the deceased parents to submit to blood tests to establish paternity according to Chapter 13 of the Texas Family Code.
 The alleged paternal grandmother was ordered to submit to blood testing.

 The alleged paternal grandmother sought a writ of mandamus asking to rescind the order.

-The appellate court considered the initial or threshold question on whether an action to establish paternity may be brought after the death of the putative father.
+The appellate court considered the initial or threshold question on whether an action to establish paternity may be brought after the putative father's death.

 In considering the answer, the appellate court looked to the Family Code and found that it "does not provide for abatement of the proceeding upon the death of the putative father although it does place a limitation period upon the child to bring the action on or before the second anniversary of the day the child becomes an adult."

-The appellate court also considered the intent of the legislature: “Applying a liberal construction to achieve the intent of the legislature and to promote justice we are not compelled to hold that abatement necessarily follows from the death of the putative father.
-An action to establish paternity under our family code is not entirely limited to the establishment of a right of support.
-Rather there is evidence of a clear intent to create a status: the parent-child relationship, which confers upon the illegitimate child all the rights and privileges of a child born to the father and mother during marriage.”
+The appellate court also considered the intent of the legislature: "Applying a liberal construction to achieve the intent of the legislature and to promote justice, we are not compelled to hold that abatement necessarily follows from the death of the putative father.
+An action to establish paternity under our family code is not entirely limited to establishing a right of support.
+Rather there is evidence of a clear intent to create a status: the parent-child relationship, which confers upon the illegitimate child all the rights and privileges of a child born to the father and mother during the marriage."
 Manuel v.
 Spector, 712 S.W.2d 219, 222 (Tex.
 App.
 1986).